robclewley/robclewley.github.io/aboutme.md

 I am a long-time Atlanta-based computational and data scientist, originally from England.

-I was an assistant professor at Georgia State University for 7 years before moving into industry as senior data research manager at Mailchimp.
+I was an assistant professor at Georgia State University for 7 years before moving into industry as senior data research manager at Mailchimp, now a principal data scientist at FullStory.
 I have a CS degree from Cambridge University and a PhD in applied mathematical modeling from Bristol University.

 A more detailed academic biography can be found at the archive of my [GSU page](https://pydstool.github.io/biosketch/index.html).